ietf-wg-cats/draft-ietf-cats-metric-definition/draft-ietf-cats-metric-definition.md

 Next, we describe each field in more detail:

-- **Type (type)**: This field specifies the category or kind of CATS metric being measured, such as computational resources, storage capacity, or network bandwidth.
+- **Metric_Type (type)**: This field specifies the category or kind of CATS metric being measured, such as computational resources, storage capacity, or network bandwidth.
 It serves as a label for network devices to recognize what the metric is.

 - **Format standard (format_std, optional)**: This optional field indicates the standard used to encode and decode the value field according to the format field.
 It is only required if the value field is encoded using a specific standard, and knowing this standard is necessary to decode the value field.
 Examples of format standards include ieee_754 and ascii.
 This field ensures that the value can be accurately interpreted by specifying the encoding method used.